-The earnings caps used to calculate retirement benefits were increased by 1.5% effective January 1, 2019 and effective July 1, 2019.
-Member dues (currently 3.42% of the earnings cap) also increased respectively.
+Benefit changes: The earnings cap used to calculate retirement benefits was increased by 1.5% and a 1.5% cost-of-living adjustment was granted to retirees and surviving spouses effective January 1, 2020.
+Member dues (currently 3.42% of the earnings cap) also increased, respectively.